Six misconceptions about algorithms

 Internet of Things

-The Industrial Internet of Things is going to take off in a big way, according to research by ABN Amro bank.
+The Industrial Internet of Things is going to take off in a big way, according to research by ABN Amro Bank.
 In 2017, around 9 billion active devices were connected through the Internet of Things.
 By 2025, the counter could be as high as 55 billion, as estimated by BI Intelligence.
 Predictive maintenance – deploying regression analysis to predict when a machine or part is due for replacement – is making good on its promise, according to PwC researchers.
 95% of companies report positive results.
 There was a 9% increase in machine uptime, while the amount of visual inspections was drastically decreased.

 Misconception 3: The government is watching over us

 Forget it!
 Ease of use is the biggest priority when it comes to digital communication by the government.
 There can be no misunderstanding about that.
 Government agencies still don’t adequately consider the effects of digitization on the relationship between the government and its citizens, according to oversight agencies.
 Citizens shouldn’t suffer because the government is digitizing.
 Government agencies increasingly let computers make decisions for them.
-These decisions are often the result of automated decision rules – algorithms, that automatically decide without any human intervention.
+These decisions are often the result of automated decision rules – algorithms that automatically decide without any human intervention.
 Citizens can then no longer check which rules the government is applying and what data they’re using to make decisions.
 Governmental oversight agencies are cautioning the government to pay close attention to the motivations behind decisions.
 It has to be clear which decision-making rules the government has applied, and what the source of the input data is.

 Algorithm watchdog

 Using algorithms has its downsides.
 For instance, non-ICT specialists can’t check whether the translation from algorithms into a programming language is flawless and accurate.
 Rules in a natural language don’t translate 1:1 into an algorithm, typically.
 Finally, the AVG has decided that automated decision-making (including profiling) without human intervention is not allowed, in principle.
-The Dutch political party D66 has concerns and drafted an Action Plan for Artificial Intelligence.
+The Dutch political party D66 has concerns and has drafted an Action Plan for Artificial Intelligence.
 In it, the party calls for an algorithm watchdog that should check every algorithmic system, including data sets.
 That seems rather unfeasible, but their call for ethical guidelines is certainly compelling.

 Misconception 4: AI and Big Data are only relevant to big companies